Dean and Faculty Emeriti

 Ronald J. Riccio received his B.A. degree cum laude from Seton Hall University in 1968 and Juris Doctorate degree from Seton Hall University School of Law in 1971, where he was a member of the school’s first public Law Review.
 Following a judicial clerkship with The Honorable Lawrence A. Whipple, United States District Court Judge, he began a sixteen year career in private practice as a litigator, during which time he successfully represented plaintiffs and defendants in a number of major trial and appellate matters.
 He returned to his alma mater in 1988 when he was appointed Dean of Seton Hall University School of Law.
 He successfully served as Dean for eleven years, during which time he also taught Civil Procedure and Constitutional Law.

-Dean Emeritus Riccio is a founding member of the New Jersey Commission on Professionalism, a former member of the New Jersey Domestic Security Preparedness Task Force, and current Chairman of the Board of Trustees of Monmouth Medical Center.
+Dean Emeritus Riccio is a founding member of the New Jersey Commission on Professionalism, a former member of the New Jersey Domestic Security Preparedness Task Force, and immediate past Chairman of the Board of Trustees of Monmouth Medical Center.
 He is a Lifetime Fellow of the American Bar Foundation.

 LAW REVIEW ARTICLES